caixiazhao/Pulse/README.md

     * https://haven.hpwsportal.com/catalog.html#/Home/Show

-3. Create a developer Twitter account at dev.twitter.com
+3. Create a developer Twitter account at dev.twitter.com and create a Twitter app for your data

 4. Download a trial version of Tableau Desktop at http://www.tableau.com/products/trial